-- What did you enjoy in learning about Air Quality (AQ)?
-Answers vary - Explain what PM is in your own words.
-PM are small pieces that are in the air and can be blown by - How do the AQ colors help us know how good or bad the air is?
-Certain colors mean the air is healthy to breathe (green, yellow) and others mean the air is unhealthy to breathe (orange, red, - What is one thing we should do when the AQ is not healthy?
+- What did you enjoy in learning about air quality (AQ)?
+Answers vary - Explain what PM pollution is in your own words.
+PM are small pieces that are in the air and can be blown by the wind. - How do the AQ colors help us know how good or bad the air is?
+Certain colors mean the air is healthy/unhealthy to breathe (green, yellow)/(orange, red, purple). - What is one thing we should do when the AQ is not healthy?
 Limit time outdoors playing, etc.